Ha0Tang/Guided-I2I-Translation-Papers/README.md

 # Guided Image-to-Image Translation papers

-A collection of image-to-image papers.
+A collection of guided image-to-image translation papers.

 Papers are ordered in arXiv first version submitting time (if applicable).